FreeLCS Free Loudness Correction Server

 10 - 20 faster than realtime.

-- It is possible to chabge target loudness in the range of -31 LUFS to
+- It is possible to change target loudness in the range of -31 LUFS to

 -12 LUFS making it possible to adjust loudness to a level that is more

-compatible with internet media sites (Youtube, Spotify, etc) and mobile
+compatible with social media sites (Youtube, Spotify, etc) and mobile

 devices.